hindutva/hindutva.github.io/main/books/vivekAnanda/volume_2/practical_vedanta_and_other_lectures/076_the_ideal_of_a_universal_religion.md

 in Sanskrit different names.
 The man who seeks after this kind of union is called a Yogi.
 The worker is called the Karma-Yogi.
 He who seeks the union through love is called the Bhakti-Yogi.
-He who seeks it through mysticism is called the Râja-Yogi.
-And he who seeks it through philosophy is called the Jnâna-Yogi So this word Yogi comprises them all.
+He who seeks it through mysticism is called the Rāja-Yogi.
+And he who seeks it through philosophy is called the Jnāna-Yogi So this word Yogi comprises them all.

-Now first of all let me take up Râja-Yoga.
+Now first of all let me take up Rāja-Yoga.
 What is this Raja-Yoga, this controlling of the mind?
 In this country you are associating all sorts of hobgoblins with the word Yoga, I am afraid.
 Therefore, I must start by telling you that it has nothing to do with such things.
 No one of